TL;DR

 With Filestage, you can easily track who has and hasn’t signed off on your artwork.
 If it’s approved, the status indicator will be green.
 And if reviewers have requested changes, it’s orange.

-Once you’ve successfully gathered all the greens (or, in other words – approvals), you’re ready to send the artwork to print and have your little victory dance!
+Once you’ve successfully gathered all the greens (or, in other words – approvals), you’ve reached final sign off and are ready to send the artwork to print and have your little victory dance!

 Five best practices for your artwork approval process